13.1 POJA-L2979+4643+4644+4692+4334

 Description:

 (A): Electron micrograph scheme of a capillary.
-The capillary wall is composed of endothelial cells (2), a basal lamina and some contractile cells, the pericytes (1).
+The capillary wall is composed of endothelial cells (2), a basal lamina and few contractile cells i.e. the pericytes (1).
 (3) Lumen capillary.
-The endothelial cells are anchored to adjacent cells.
+The endothelial cells are anchored to each other.

 (B, C): Electron micrographs of capillaries from the region of the main bronchus (golden hamster) with similar structures.
-Note that there is a common basal lamina between the outer located pericyte (1) and the endothelium (2).
-Long slender processes of a perivascular fibroblast (6) and thin nerve fibers (7).
+Note that there is a common basal lamina between the outer located pericyte [(1) in the scheme] and the endothelium (2).
+Long slender processes of a perivascular fibroblast (also called interstitial fibroblast) (6) and thin nerve fibres.

-(D): The venous capillary in is filled with aggregates of platelets (4), which are closely adhered to the endothelial lining.
-(Electron micrograph, exocrine pancreas, dog).
+(D): The venous capillary in is filled with aggregates of platelets (4), which are closely adhered to the endothelial lining. (electron micrograph, exocrine pancreas, dog).
 (2) Endothelial nucleus, (1) pericyte nucleus.
-Perivascular edema (8).
+Perivascular oedema is present outside the capillary.

-Background: Gap junctions are present between the endothelial cells and pericytes.
-Of the capillaries.
-These pericytes line the outer surface of blood vessels and stabilize the vessel walls.
+Background: Gap junctions are present between the endothelial cells and pericytes of the capillaries.
+These pericytes line the outer surface of blood vessels and stabilise the vessel walls.
 They are contractile cells that control the blood circulation in capillaries and post-capillary venules.
 After tissue damage pericytes can transform into smooth muscle cells of arterioles and venules during neo-angiogenesis.

-Pseudoxanthoma elasticum (PXE) is a disorder characterized by progressive calcification and fragmentation of elastic fibers, and cutaneous lesions.
-PXE involves elastic fibers i.a. in the reticular dermis of the skin and smaller/mid-sized arteries.
-(Ogawa, K. (1981), Ultrastructure of cutaneous lesions in lupus erythematosus: a comparison between the cutaneous and systemic types.
-The Journal of Dermatology, 8: 175–186. doi: 10.1111/j.1346-8138.1981.tb02532.x)
+Pseudoxanthoma elasticum (PXE) is a disorder characterised by progressive calcification and fragmentation of elastic fibres, and cutaneous lesions.
+PXE involves elastic fibres i.a. in the reticular dermis of the skin and in smaller/mid-sized arteries.
+Ogawa, K. (1981), Ultrastructure of cutaneous lesions in lupus erythematosus: a comparison between the cutaneous and systemic types.
+The Journal of Dermatology, 8: 175–186. doi: 10.1111/j.1346-8138.1981.tb02532.x

-Keywords/Mesh: vascularization, blood vessel, capillary, endothelium, basal lamina, pericyte, fibroblast, Pseudoxanthoma elasticum, PXE, electron microscopy, histology, POJA collection
+Keywords/Mesh: cardiovascular system, vascularisation, blood vessel, capillary, endothelium, basal lamina, pericyte, fibroblast, Pseudoxanthoma elasticum, electron microscopy, histology, POJA collection

 Title: Ultrastructure of capillaries